ifyouseewendy/where-to-book-tennis-court-in-vancouver/README.md

 To rephrase it, let's build a webpage to display the court vacancies.

+## Note

+Background job runs at `bin/run` for every X minutes.
+It dumps the data into `runner-data.json`, which then gets rendered by `index.html`.

 ## TODO

 - [ ] Parse booking page from [BTC](https://www.burnabytennis.ca/burnaby/home/readPage.do?id=141)